 No formal artistic education.
 However, I was always creative, since my mother taught me how to make Barbie clothes when I was a child.
 I would sew, knit, crochet or cross stitch.
 Every year I made about 30 Christmas gifts for family.
 In 2002, a friend started a jewelry business and asked several playgroup moms to help her to get ready for her first big show.
 I’d always loved pearls, and when I saw her buy strands of them, along with so many pretty semi-precious beads, I decided to make fancy wine charms for everyone that Christmas.
 I used pearl covered ring memory wire with a semi-precious stone dangle.
 I was having so much fun that I decided to make more.
 I had my first show in the spring of 2003.
 When an order for 100 strands of pearls came in, I was in hooked.
 It didn’t take long to transition from making wine charms, and then napkin rings, to jewelry.
 My friend was a mentor.
 I learned by helping her with her business, and then I started my CraftsReport subscription.
 I learned so much about running my own business from your magazine.
 I also subscribed to a few jewelry making magazines and fine-tuned my technique over the years.
 My brand focus on pearls is the net result.

 3) How would you describe this up-cycled jewelry?
-Who is its intended audience?

 I title the collection Bliss Cu – Bliss for the pearls, which is my focus, and the Cu to distinguish this collection as copper rather than my usual sterling silver.
 I think it’s kind of funky, while still appealing to those who, like me, love pearls and want a more casual way to wear them.
 My ideal customer is someone who appreciates hand crafted, loves art and wants to stand out from the crowd.
-She is from 35 – 50 years old and of medium income – wanting to spend more than costume but who doesn’t want to wear high end on a daily basis.

 4) Do you have a mission or an artistic philosophy?
 Please share with us?